NclRSE-Training/git-ultra-novice/_episodes/04-changes.md

 > ## Choosing a Commit Message
 >
 > Which of the following commit messages would be most appropriate for the
-> last commit made to `guacamole.md`?
+> last commit made to `peasoup.md`?
 >
 > 1. "Changes"
-> 2. "Changed lemon for lime"
+> 2. "Changed onions for spring onions"
-> 3. "Guacamole modified to the traditional recipe"
+> 3. "peasoup modified to the traditional recipe"
 >
 > > ## Solution
 > > Answer 1 is not descriptive enough, and the purpose of the commit is unclear;